sesmail1/neighborhoodmap/README.md

 - `jQuery + Bootstrap`
 - `Leaflet` (used instead of Google Maps)

- `Index.html` - open to start.
+- `index.html`

 ## Features

 See some of Athens finest bars and see what they have to offer.

 ## APIs
-- Leaflet for map
+- 'Leaflet' for map
-- Zomato for bar data
+- 'Zomato' for bar data

 ## Installation
 - Clone / Download this repo
-- Open index.html
+- Open 'index.html'
 - Everything should work fine.